 Every year, around the world, sales of shampoos, conditioners, styling aids, finishing products and assorted hair care products reach a staggering $65 billion.

 |Salon Hair Care||$5 billion|

 |Perms & Relaxants||$1 billion|

-Not surprisingly, if you make hair shampoo and make conditioner, this is by far the biggest earner in the hair care category.
+Not surprisingly, if you make hair shampoo and conditioner, this is by far the biggest earner in the hair care category.
 After all, who doesn’t wash their hair – from babies to children, men and women, young and old – on an almost daily basis?
 Not to mention, the amount of shampoo used in hairdressing salons.

-It’s highly profitable to discover the trade secrets of how to make shampoo – most products are between 60-80% water (usually 80%), and the remaining ingredients are amazingly inexpensive.
+Making hair care products boasts high profit margins – most products are between 60-80% water (usually 80%), and the remaining ingredients are amazingly inexpensive.
 In fact, when you begin to make shampoo for yourself, you will wonder why you were paying $15 for a bottle of shampoo that could cost less than $1 to manufacture.